alexpw/boris/README.md

-If you have, things you always want to do when Boris starts, such as load useful utility functions, change the prompt or set local variable, you may create a ~/.borisrc file, which will be loaded whenever Boris starts up.
+If you have, things you always want to do when Boris starts, such as load useful utility functions, change the prompt or set local variable, you may create a ~/.borisrc.php file, which will be loaded whenever Boris starts up (also supports ~/.borisrc, but you'll lose syntax highlighting).

 The contents of this file are just arbitrary PHP code.
 You are *not* inside the REPL itself in this file, but you have access to `$boris`, which is the REPL object.
-Here's an example ~/.borisrc that sets the prompt.
+Here's an example ~/.borisrc.php that sets the prompt.

     <?php

-    /* File: ~/.borisrc */
+    /* File: ~/.borisrc.php */

-    $boris->setPrompt('prompty> ');
+    $boris->setPrompt('prompt> ');

 Boris will also look under your current working directory for this file.
 If it finds one on both locations, they will both be loaded by default (not that